kevinwojo/flask-template/README.md

 For information on why the built-in server is not suitable for production, [review this answer on StackOverflow.](https://stackoverflow.com/a/20862119)

-### Semantic Versioning
+### Makefile
-This repository implements [Semantic Versioning 2.0.0](https://semver.org/).
-This allows for the service to make use of a meaningful artifact-based deployment.
-This gives confidence that the correct revision of software is deployed into an environment and improves the posture in terms of roll-back.
+This project makes use of a `Makefile`.
+This is used to capture complex build steps in order to make the build-test process consistent between local development, the Dockerfile, and the CI pipeline.

+The Makefile should call external scripts where necessary, at this time the `build-scripts/` directory is the designated area for these files.

 ### Prometheus
 [Prometheus](https://prometheus.io/) is an open-source, time-series-based, monitoring solution.
 There is a large